is2ei/ngx-qr/README.md

 # ngx-qr
-A &lt;qr-code/> component for use with Angular.
+A <qr-code/> component for use with Angular, inspired by [zpao/qrcode.react](https://github.com/zpao/qrcode.react)